baselakasha/quentra/.github/instructions/quentra.instructions.md

 ## General Guidelines
 - Follow TypeScript best practices
 - Do not add unecessary comments; code should be self-explanatory
+- DO not explain your changes in comments.
+- Avoid using `any` type; use specific types or interfaces

 ## Architecture